GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 # Customizing Public Pages

-Most organizations will want to edit and customize the look and feel of public-facing Gluu Server pages to match their own corporate branding.
-The following documentation provides the file locations of public facing pages, as well as instructions for adding custom HTML, CSS, and Javascript files to your Gluu Server.
+Most organizations will want to edit and customize the look and feel of public-facing Gluu Server pages to match their corporate branding.
+The following documentation provides file locations of public facing pages and instructions for adding custom HTML, CSS, and Javascript files to your Gluu Server.

 Public pages include:

   - All included sign-in pages
   - Registration
   - Password Recovery
   - Error Pages

 !!!
-Warning:
+Warning
     Customizations should only be made by people with a solid understanding of web development.
-Before changing any files, we recommend creating backups to easily revert your instance to its original state.
+Before changing files, we strongly recommend creating backups.

 ## Overview